-When you don’t have many outreach prospects on your lists, what do you do?
+What do you do when you don’t have many outreach prospects on your lists?

 Either you reach out again to your same link building targets or find new ways to collect more to your list.

-This is one of the challenges when you’re building links to B2B sites.
+This is one of the challenges when you’re doing b2b link building campaigns.

 Not enough outreach markets.
 Niche is too boring.
 Topics are only limited.

-In this blog post, we’re going to talk about b2b link building and how you can brainstorm content topics that get links.
+In this blog post, we will talk about b2b link building and how you can brainstorm content topics that get links.

-With enough content planning, smart link prospecting, and an effective outreach campaign, you’ll be able to formulate a plan that works for your industry.
+With enough content planning, smart link prospecting, and an effective outreach campaign, you can formulate a plan that works for your industry.

 Here are four tips to address those challenges I’ve covered earlier.